 Fig. 4 Instrument for Fibre Fineness Determination

 D-1.2.1 To increase the sensitivity of the flow gauge manometer, the area of limb F2 is made much larger than that of the other, such that the depression in the wider limb is negligible in comparison to the elevation of the liquid in the narrow limb, and further, the narrow limb is kept inclined at 60° to the vertical.
 A sliding scale is placed beside the narrow limb.
 The zero of the scale is made to coincide with the liquid meniscus before starting the test.
 If the meniscus level falls below a mark, some liquid may be added into the wider limb.
-The glass wool plug is so adjusted that the flow gauge manometer reading is changed from 0 to 26 cm with increase in flow rate from 0 to 15 ml per second.
+The glass wool plug is so adjusted that the flow gauge manometer reading is changed from 0 cm to 26 cm with increase in flow rate from 0 to 15 ml per second.

-D-1.3 Fibre Plug and the Chamber - A plug is formed of parallel fibre bundles.
+D-1.3 Fibre Plug and the Chamber

+A plug is formed of parallel fibre bundles.
 Such a plug is introduced longitudinally into a cylindrical ceil C1 of 1.25 cm diameter and 5 cm length (III in Fig. 4).
 At one end, the cell has a flange which can be pressed air-tight on the rubber ring over the rim of a wider chamber C by a centre open screw cap 2.

 D-1.3.1 The chamber is thus open to the atmosphere at the top, and a small tube at the bottom connects the chamber to the manometer and the other parts of the instrument.

-D-l.4 Pressure Gauge — The pressure gauge P1, P2 (IV in Fig. 4) is a manometer used for registering the difference of pressure between the two ends of the fibre plug.
+D-l.4 Pressure Gauge

+The pressure gauge P1, P2 (IV in Fig. 4) is a manometer used for registering the difference of pressure between the two ends of the fibre plug.
 One end of the manometer as well as the fibre plug is open to the atmosphere.
 The design of the gauge is exactly similar to that of the manometer used for the flow gauge.
 The zero of the scale is always set at the liquid meniscus before the experiment is started.

 D-2 FIBRE CUTTER

-D-2.1 For a 5cm plug cell, the fibre bundle shall be cut to 5 cm length.
+For a 5cm plug cell, the fibre bundle shall be cut to 5 cm length.
 Fibre cutter (Fig. 5) consists of a channel of rectangular cross section with a closely fitting plunger both cut exactly to 5 cm length.
 The fibre is placed longitudinally in the channel with ends projecting on both sides.
 The plunger is then pressed by a crew, from the top.
 The projecting ends of the fibres are then cut flash with the channel ends by a chisel and hammer.
 The rotatable rectangular frame through which the crew works can be turned aside when the fibre is put in the channel.
 The plunger is provided with a projection (not shown in Fig. 5) across the length to prevent tilting.

 D-3 OPERATION OF THE INSTRUMENT